Best Books To Help You Combat Loneliness

 Release date: August 2018

-This book is recommended for people who struggle with connecting with others and social isolation.
+This book on dealing with loneliness and depression is recommended for people who struggle with connecting with others and social isolation.

 Triggers: This book mentions the suicide of a teenager and mental health problems young adult faces.